LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Experiments

 \section{Experiments}

-In this section, we evaluate our proposed framework, \textbf{LLM-MemCluster}, through comprehensive experiments addressing the following key research questions: \begin{itemize} \item \textbf{RQ1:} How does LLM-MemCluster perform against a variety of strong clustering baselines that employ different algorithms and state-of-the-art text representations? \item \textbf{RQ2:} What are the individual contributions of Dynamic Memory and the Dual-Prompt Strategy to LLM-MemCluster's effectiveness? \item \textbf{RQ3:} How robust is the performance of our proposed LLM-MemCluster framework to variations in the dual-prompt transition threshold hyperparameter? \item \textbf{RQ4:} What is the generalization capability of the LLM-MemCluster framework when its foundational component is substituted with different large language models? \end{itemize}
+In this section, we evaluate our proposed framework, \textbf{LLM-MemCluster}, through experiments addressing the following research questions: \begin{itemize} \item \textbf{RQ1:} How does LLM-MemCluster perform against a variety of strong clustering baselines that employ different algorithms and state-of-the-art text representations? \item \textbf{RQ2:} How do the Dynamic Memory and Dual-Prompt Strategy components individually contribute to the overall effectiveness of our proposed LLM-MemCluster? \item \textbf{RQ3:} How robust is the LLM-MemCluster framework to variations in experimental conditions, specifically the dual-prompt transition threshold and the dataset execution order? \item \textbf{RQ4:} What is the generalization capability of the LLM-MemCluster framework when its foundational component is substituted with different large language models? \end{itemize}